Dulux: Dulux in Australia and New Zealand

 By the 1990s, the Australian paint market was dominated by Wattyl, Taubmans and Dulux.

-Until 1997, Dulux Australia was a key player in the ICI Paints World Group, after which ICI informed ICI Australia of its intention to sell its 62% share in the company as part of raising the capital needed for acquisition of part of Unilever.
-The former ICI Australia became an independent company on 2 February 1998 and was named Orica.
-In Australia and New Zealand, Dulux was wholly owned by Orica until July 2010, when DuluxGroup was spun off as a separate company on the Australian Securities Exchange.
-Fairground Attraction's song "Perfect" was used for an advertisement on television.
+Until 1997, Dulux Australia was a key player in the ICI Paints World Group, after which, ICI informed ICI Australia of its intention to sell its 62% share in the company to help raise the capital needed for acquisition of part of Unilever.
+On 2 February 1998, the former ICI Australia became an independent company and was named Orica.
+In Australia and New Zealand, Dulux was wholly owned by Orica until July 2010, when the Dulux Group was spun off as a separate company on the Australian Securities Exchange.
+Fairground Attraction's song "Perfect" was used in an advertisement on television.

-Dulux Australia was formerly a major player in all paint markets (decorative, automotive, refinish, industrial, powder coatings), but sold off the technical markets (and the Clayton site) to PPG Industries, concentrating on decorative, woodcare and powder coatings, and moving to a new site on Dandenong Road, Clayton, previously owned by Pond's.
+Dulux Australia was a major player in all paint markets (decorative, automotive, refinish, industrial, powder coatings), but sold off the technical markets, and the Clayton site, to PPG Industries, and concentrated on decorative, wood-care and powder coatings, moving to a new site on Dandenong Road, Clayton, previously owned by Pond's, the beauty and health care product manufacturer.

-Television advertisements featured the Dulux Dog (Penny), and several hundred other Old English Sheepdogs, racing around collecting cricket stumps, drumsticks, wooden spoons, sticks, and other items, to stir a newly opened pot of Dulux "Wash and Wear" paint.
+Television advertisements at the time featured the "Dulux Dog" (Penny), an Old English Sheepdog, and several hundred others of that breed, racing around collecting cricket stumps, drumsticks, wooden spoons, sticks and other items, to stir a newly opened pot of Dulux "Wash and Wear" paint.
 The accompanying music was "I Woke Up Today", by American band Port O'Brien, from the album "All We Could Do Was Sing".

-In August 2019, Dulux Group was acquired by Nippon Paint and delisted from the Australian Securities Exchange.
+In August 2019, the Dulux Group was acquired by Nippon Paint and de-listed from the Australian Securities Exchange.